-Funding for Research Projects in Ancient and Premodern Cultures and Societies
+Funding to Support Research Projects in Ancient and Premodern Cultures and Societies

-1. We fund or contribute to the funding of projects on ancient and premodern cultures (workshops, conferences, lectures and the like) that cross, blend, or extend disciplinary boundaries and/or explore new methodologies.
-Events and projects that are not limited in focus to one region, that involve partnerships across departmental boundaries and that involve more than one constituency (faculty, curators, post-docs, graduate students, etc.) are especially encouraged, in light of Archaia’s breadth.
+1. Archaia has limited funding to support projects involving ancient and premodern cultures (workshops, conferences, lectures and the like) that cross, blend, or extend disciplinary boundaries and are appropriate for Archaia’s support of global antiquity.
+Events and projects that are not limited in focus to one region, that involve partnerships across departmental boundaries and that involve more than one constituency (faculty, curators, post-docs, graduate students, etc.) are especially encouraged.

 2. Application requirements: a 1-2 page description of the project/event/program, indicating its rationale and relationship to the stated mission and interests of Archaia, a list of participants, and a budget with details of other sources of funding secured or to be sought.

 4. Timeline: Applications received by October 1st will be considered for projects scheduled for the Spring and beyond; applications received by February 1st will be considered for projects scheduled for the Fall and beyond.

 List of past and upcoming projects funded or co-funded by Archaia.

 Women at the Dawn of History February 29, 2020

 Sight and Sounds of Ancient Ritual Exhibition at YUAG curated by Carolyn Laferriere, November 9, 2018–March 3, 2019

 - Ethical Reading: Exemplarity – A joint Oxford-Yale Conference, March 10-11, 2019